Skip to main content

 In the cells of extant organisms, the vast majority of the proteins present in the mitochondria (numbering approximately 1500 different types in mammals) are coded for by nuclear DNA.
 However, sequencing of the human mitochondrial genome has revealed 16,569 base pairs encoding 13 proteins (Figure 24.3.5).
 Many of the mitochondrially produced proteins are required for electron transport during the production of ATP, as shown in Figure \(\PageIndex{12}\).

 Figure \(\PageIndex{12}\): Mitochondrial Genome.
-Mitochondria are organelle structures containing a double membrane, thought to have originated as an independent prokaryotic organism that was originally engulfed by a eukaryotic organism, where it became a symbiotic counterpart.
-Mitochondria contain circular chromosomal DNA that shares high sequence similarity with alpha protobacteria.
+Mitochondria are organelles with a double membrane, thought to have originated as an independent prokaryotic organism that was engulfed by a eukaryotic organism and became a symbiotic counterpart.
+Mitochondria contain circular chromosomal DNA that shares high sequence similarity with alpha-proteobacteria.
 The human mitochondrial genome contains 16,569 base pairs encoding 13 proteins and ribosomal RNA (rRNA) components.
 Images adapted from: The National Human Genome Research Institute and Shanel, Knopfkind, and JHC.

 Histones and DNA packing

 Within eukaryotic chromosomes, chromatin proteins, known as histones, compact and organize DNA.
-These compacting structures guide the interactions between DNA and other proteins, helping control which parts of the DNA are transcribed.
+These compacting structures guide interactions between DNA and other proteins, helping to control which parts of DNA are transcribed.

 Histones are highly alkaline proteins found in the eukaryotic cell nucleus that package and order DNA into structural units called nucleosomes.
 They are the primary protein components of chromatin, acting as spools around which DNA winds, and they play a crucial role in gene regulation.
 Without histones, the unwound DNA in chromosomes would be very long (a length-to-width ratio of more than 10 million to 1 in human DNA).
-For example, each human diploid cell (containing 23 pairs of chromosomes) has approximately 1.8 meters of DNA; when wound around histones, the diploid cell has about 90 micrometers (0.09 mm) of chromatin.
+For example, each human diploid cell (containing 23 pairs of chromosomes) has approximately 1.8 meters of DNA; when wound around histones, the chromatin in the diploid cell is about 90 micrometers (0.09 mm).

 Five major families of histones exist: H1/H5, H2A, H2B, H3, and H4.
 Histones H2A, H2B, H3, and H4 are known as the core histones, while histones H1/H5 are known as the linker histones.